khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ## Sizing

 Depending on the interface buttons may either use the medium or small size.
-Buttons can be expanded to the full width of the parent container.
+Block buttons expand to fill the width of their parent container.
 This can be used for buttons embedded inside smaller width containers or to improve usability on mobile viewports.

 [[Example:button-sizes]]